IAmAnubhavSaini/OpenPatents/README.md

 1. Fork this repo.
 2. Add your stuff in OpenPatents/YYYY/MM/DD/LastName/FirstName/{incremental number}-{title of OpenPatent}.[txt|pdf|doc|...]
 3. You are done.
 But create a pull request anyway for others to see it.
+4. Create your document that resembles a legal patent: including claims, diagrams, prototypes, prior art etc.

 Remember to add at least two formats, **text format is mandatory**.